bscotch/stitch/packages/cl2-editor/README.md

 The GameChanger data is highly structured JSON, described by JSON Schema-like structures.
 This extension creates a text-based view of Quest "motes" from the GameChanger, converting back and forth between the JSON and the text representation, to provide a good editing experience for narrative-focused content.

+### Spell Check

+We use a LOT of made-up words, and we want to avoid duplication of effort in maintaining a glossary for both spell check and localization.
+To that end we have the Bscotch String Server, where we manage our strings and glossary.

+To enable spell check, log into the Bscotch String Server via the command: "Crashlands: Activate Spell Check" and log in via the prompts.

+### Syntax Highlighting

 For syntax highlighting, you'll need to add some settings to your User Settings JSON file.
 For example:

 ```json